How the Arizona grid fits in and how SRP is modernizing our infrastructure for residents and businesses

 Evolution of the grid

-As you might expect, the same grid that was designed to simply keep the lights on in the early to mid-1900s doesn’t work as well for us today.
+As you might expect, the same grid that was designed to simply keep the lights on in the early to mid-1900s isn’t optimal for today’s growing energy needs.
 That’s why SRP and other utilities around the country are continuously working to modernize the grid to meet our changing needs.

 It also operates more reliably and efficiently, allowing SRP to plan and anticipate energy demand to avoid drops in power quality and speed power restoration after an outage.
 It improves the ability to serve future economic development and lets us integrate more renewable energy into the mix (including excess energy generated by our customers who have solar panels installed on their roofs).